-Participants in the setting in question do not have to rely primarily on transportation or other services provided by the facility setting, to the exclusion of other options.
+Participants in the setting in question do not have to rely primarily on transportation or other services provided by the facility setting to the exclusion of other options.

-- \square Interview(s) with administrative staff. - \square Interview(s) with direct care staff. - ⊠ Review of transportation policy and procedure(s). - ⊠ State license requirements: As required under Mn Statute 144G.41, "Upon request of the resident, the assisted living must provide direct or reasonable assistance with arranging for transportation to medical and social services appointments, shopping, and other recreation, and provide the name of or other identifying information about the persons responsible for providing this assistance."
+- \boxtimes Interview(s) with administrative staff. - \boxtimes Interview(s) with direct care staff. - ⊠ Review of transportation policy and procedure(s). - ☑ State license requirements: As required under Mn Statute 144G.41, "Upon request of the resident, the assisted living must provide direct or reasonable assistance with arranging for transportation to medical and social services appointments, shopping, and other recreation, and provide the name of or other identifying information about the persons responsible for providing this assistance."

 During interviews, staff and administrators indicated that the residents have a variety of transportation options to choose from.
 The setting uses their own bus and van to transport residents into the community.
 Tri-CAP (TRI County Action Program) offers low cost, on demand rides to community like a Dial-A-Ride service to members in Benton, Sherburne and Stearns counties.
 Tri-CAP also coordinates rides for people that are provided by volunteers.
 Residents or their authorized representative are given this information at the time of move-in and staff are available to assist them any time they need assistance with transportation.
-Because this is a memory care facility, staff stated in interviews that family members usually take the residents to appointments.
 Observed one of the setting vehicles in the front parking lot.
 Observed residents being dropped off and picked up in the front area by family members and friends.

-Blue and white Benedictine 13 passenger van
+Blue and White Benedictine 13 passenger bus

-Black and white Faith in Action van us.
+Black and white Benedictine Faith in Action van